-Procedure.
-Partners were seated in individual cubicles so that they could neither see nor interact with one another, and were informed that the study concerned negative incidents in dating relationships.
-In an initial questionnaire, each partner was asked to identify a betrayal incident that transpired within the past four months.
-The instructions were worded as in Study 1, such that we avoided using the word "betrayal," instead describing betrayal incidents in terms of "breaking the rules."
+Partners were seated in individual cubicles so that they could neither see nor interact with one another and were informed that the study concerned negative incidents in dating relationships.
+In an initial questionnaire, each partner was asked to identify a betrayal incident that transpired within the past 4 months.
+The instructions were worded as in Study 1, such that we avoided using the word betrayal, instead describing betrayal incidents in terms of "breaking the rules."
 We asked participants to describe two such incidents, indicating that later in the session we would identify one incident for each partner, and ask both partners to provide information about each incident.
-We asked participants to report on non-trivial incidents, and to identify incidents that they (and the partner) would feel comfortable describing in greater detail.
-Participants wrote brief descriptions of two incidents, and rated the extent to which each incident had the potential to harm the relationship (0 = no potential for harm, 8 = strong potential for harm).
+We asked participants to report on nontrivial incidents and to identify incidents that they (and the partner) would feel comfortable describing in greater detail.
+Participants wrote brief descriptions of two incidents and rated the extent to which each incident had the potential to harm the relationship $(0 = no \ potential \ for \ harm, \ 8 =$ strong potential for harm).
 For each partner, we identified an incident that had moderate to severe potential for harm.
 While the experimenter identified an incident for each partner, participants completed other questionnaires describing themselves and their relationship.

-The experimenter prepared photocopies of the selected incidents, and randomly determined which partner's incident would be addressed first.
-The experimenter asked each partner to read the incident description, and asked those in the perpetrator role whether they recognized the incident described by the partner.
+The experimenter prepared photocopies of the selected incidents and randomly determined which partner's incident would be addressed first.
+The experimenter asked each partner to read the incident description, and asked the perpetrator whether he or she recognized the incident described by the partner.
 One participant did not recognize the incident; this couple was allowed to converse briefly so that the partner could clarify the incident.
 Participants then completed questionnaires in which they provided measures of victim behavior, perpetrator behavior, betrayal resolution, and relationship quality for the assigned incident.
-Following a 5 min break,3 the experimenter distributed the description of the second incident selected for each couple, and participants completed questionnaires describing that incident.
-At the end of the session couples were paid, thanked for their assistance, and debriefed.
+Following a 5-min break,3 the experimenter distributed the description of the second incident selected for each couple, and participants completed questionnaires describing that incident.
+At the end of the session, couples were paid, thanked for their assistance, and debriefed.